Swei-Lab/PacVec-Data-Analysis/README.md

 PacVec Project Data Analysis: Includes years 2023 and 2024

 Description of data and file structure - "Newton_Manuscript_1" R script in .R format to be used in R or RStudio.
-Script includes all necessary packages and instructions are included to set up analysis for tick burden and density modeling.
-Code for running number of captured host species by treatment type comparison is included.
+Script includes all necessary packages and instructions to set up analysis of host larval Ixodes pacificus burdens and questing nymphal I. pacificus density modeling.
+Code for comparing the total abundance of captured host species by treatment type are included.

 Source Code:
 "Newton_Manuscript_1"